PachiSystems/JSEmu/README.md

 Things I've Learned Doing This
 ------------------------------

-- [x] Loading a binary file into an array buffer.
+[x] Loading a binary file into an array buffer.
-- [x] When working with bytes, especially in JavaScript, make sure they remain bytes!
+[x] When working with bytes, especially in JavaScript, make sure they remain bytes!
 Overflows suck.
-- [x] A good, strong technical reference is essential in creating an emulation engine.
+[x] A good, strong technical reference is essential in creating an emulation engine.
-- [x] When emulators go wrong, you wish you'd have written unit tests.
+[x] When emulators go wrong, you wish you'd have written unit tests.
-- [x] When you write unit tests, probably best to do them before you implement an opcode.
+[x] When you write unit tests, probably best to do them before you implement an opcode.
-- [x] Retroactively writing unit tests points out gaping flaws in the code.
+[x] Retroactively writing unit tests points out gaping flaws in the code.
-- [x] Going over the code word-by-word is a good way to re-think implementation and find errors of judgement.
+[x] Going over the code word-by-word is a good way to re-think implementation and find errors of judgement.
-- [x] Coffee is king.
+[x] Coffee is king.
+[x] setTimeout or a recursive call to requestAnimationFrame makes things perform much better than setInterval...
+D'oh!